12 Top-Rated Tourist Attractions in Leeds

-The hub of Leeds is the pedestrian area known as City Square, famous for its numerous statues, including figures of the Black Prince and inventor James Watt.
+The hub of Leeds, the pedestrian area known as City Square, is famous for its numerous statues, including figures of the Black Prince and inventor James Watt.
 Nearby is Joseph Priestley Church, as well as the spectacular Town Hall, consecrated in 1858 by Queen Victoria.
-A lovely Corinthian colonnade adorns its front, dominated by a 200 ft high clock tower, and its ornate Victoria Hall is used frequently for concerts.
+A lovely Corinthian colonnade adorns its front, dominated by a 200-foot-tall clock tower, and its ornate Victoria Hall is used frequently for concerts.
 Another important city structure is Leeds Civic Hall with its owl decorated towers, the heraldic emblem of the city.

-Located in Victoria Square, the 1888 Leeds Art Gallery is a must for art lovers.
+In Victoria Square, Leeds Art Gallery is a must for art lovers.
 Its superb collection of works by British artists include 750 paintings by J.S.
-Cotman (1782-1842), as well as works by Constable and Gainsborough together with Italian and French masters such as Courbet, Renoir and Signac.
+Cotman (1782-1842), as well as works by Constable and Gainsborough together with Italian and French masters such as Courbet, Renoir, and Signac.
 The Henry Moore Sculpture Galleries contain works by the artist and his contemporaries Jacob Epstein and Barbara Hepworth.
 Finally, be sure to visit Millennium Square, a focal point for theatrical performances and concerts.
-The square is also the location of Leeds City Museum with its excellent departments of geology, zoology, ethnology and archaeology.
+The square is also the location of Leeds City Museum, with its excellent departments of geology, zoology, ethnology, and archaeology.

 Accommodation: Where to Stay in Leeds - TripAdvisor.com

 2 Headrow and Briggate